ModdingFox/AutomaticDruidRollup/README.md

 <br />
 cd to Bash and run EnvironmentSetup.sh<br />
 <br />
 Environments are selected from a json file with the structure below.
-Each environment has a name, zookeeper quorum, and root path used for node discovery.<br />
+Each environment has a name, zookeeper quorum, and root paths used for node discovery and rule storage.<br />
 [Environment/druidEnvironment.json]<br />
 {<br />
 &nbsp;"MyProdDruid": {<br />
 &nbsp;&nbsp;"Zookeeper": [ "192.168.1.100:2181", "192.168.1.101:2181", "192.168.1.102:2181" ],<br />
 &nbsp;&nbsp;"RootZNode": "/druid/discovery"<br />
+&nbsp;&nbsp;"ConfigRootZNode": "/druidRollUpRules"<br />
 &nbsp;},<br />
 &nbsp;"MyDevDruid": {<br />
 &nbsp;&nbsp;"Zookeeper": [ "192.168.0.100:2181" ],<br />
 &nbsp;&nbsp;"RootZNode": "/druid/discovery"<br />
+&nbsp;&nbsp;"ConfigRootZNode": "/druidRollUpRules"<br />
 &nbsp;}<br />
 }<br />
 <br />
-Rollup rules are defined in the below file.
+Rollup rules are defined in zookeeper named for their dataSource.
+DataSource specific rules override the _default rule.
 Rules are evaluated in top down order for dataSource intervals and will apply the rule to the first match for any given intreval to be processed.<br />
-[Environment/druidRollUpRules.json]<br />
 [<br />
 &nbsp;{<br />
 &nbsp;&nbsp;"Period": "P7D",<br />